kennethreitz/kennethreitz.org/data/software/index.md

 ## The Future

-I think that AI is here to stay, and it *changes our relationship with code*.
-Code is no longer purely an expression of logic, but also an expression of creativity (as it has always been) — but, I think that AI will help us all to write better code, lowering the barrier to entry to becoming better programmers, and to live better lives.
+I think that AI is here to stay, and it *changes our relationship with code*, fundamentally.
+Because of AI, code can be a trivial artifact of the creative process.
+It'll take some time to get there, but it's coming.
+I think, overall, that this is a good thing for humanity.
+AI has a tendency to *trivialize* code, while also making it more accessible to everyone.
+This is not ideal for software engineers, or is it?
+I think it is.

 The engine for this website, for example, was made with Claude 3.5 Sonnet, a powerful AI that can write code for you.
 It is a powerful tool that can help you to write better code, faster.